Aurora’s Venezuelan Gangs and Pet-Eating Immigrants? Our Children Are Watching.

 Last evening, we gathered as a family to watch the presidential debate between candidate former president Donald Trump and Vice President Kamala Harris.
 Even our ten-year-old twins stayed glued to the entire debate.
 Our kids watched every moment, asked questions, and learned about the debate process.

-Now, even though it’s been proven that there is no Venezuelan gang issue in our town, Donald Trump stood on stage and insisted that there were Venezuelan gangs taking over Aurora, Colorado.
+Now, even though it’s been proven that there is no Venezuelan gang issue in our town, Donald Trump insisted that there were Venezuelan gangs taking over Aurora, Colorado.
 Hearing this was when I realized just how far this lie had spread, and the lies didn’t stop there.
 He also claimed that immigrants are eating people’s pets—another utterly false statement with zero evidence to back it up.
-Sources: Snopes (How this rumor began) Every group of people he referred to has actually come here LEGALLY, for whatever that’s worth.
+Sources: Snopes (How this rumor began) Every group of people the former president referred to has actually come here LEGALLY, for whatever that’s worth.

 Here’s why this is a problem: Our children are watching.
 Your children are watching.